 It is also the largest cave in Aokigahara, over 1268 feet long.

-7. Type of Animals Live in Suicide Forest
+Types of Animals That Live in Suicide Forest

 This place is perfect for birdwatchers who enjoy observing birds in a natural environment.